LatishaHalim/ASSESSMENT-2---ISYS2001/diary.md

 **AI declaration:** Used Claude throughout this session to help translate pseudocode into Python syntax, explain line-by-line what the code does, and help design and write assert-based tests, including error-case tests using try/except.

-**Prompt/question given:** Asked Claude to convert my pseudocode for calculate_budget_status() and summarise_overall() into real Python, then asked it to help me write tests — first checking normal cases against my Step 3 worked example, then edge cases (no spending logged) and error cases (zero budget, negative spending, negative income).
+**Prompt/question given:** Asked Claude to convert my pseudocode for calculate_budget_status() and summarise_overall() into real Python, then asked it to help me write tests.
+First checking normal cases against my Step 3 worked example, then edge cases (no spending logged) and error cases (zero budget, negative spending, negative income).

-**What it returned:** Two working Python functions matching my pseudocode's logic, plus a set of print-based checks, which I then converted into proper assert statements — including try/except blocks to test that my ValueError guard clauses raise the correct error with the correct message.
+**What it returned:** Two working Python functions matching my pseudocode's logic, plus a set of print-based checks, which I then converted into proper assert statements, including try/except blocks to test that my ValueError guard clauses raise the correct error with the correct message.

-**Anything rejected or corrected:**
+**Anything rejected or fixed:**
-1. Found a floating-point display issue — Entertainment's percent_used printed as 114.99999999999999 instead of 115.0, a binary rounding artifact.
+1. Found a floating-point display issue, Entertainment's percent_used printed as 114.99999999999999 instead of 115.0, a binary rounding artifact.
 Fixed by wrapping display values with round(x, 1), and used the same rounding inside the relevant assert to avoid a false failure from exact-equality comparison on a near-115 float.

-2. Accidentally mislabelled my Python code cell as "STEP 4: PSEUDOCODE"  instead of "STEP 5: PYTHON IMPLEMENTATION" — caught this while reviewing my own notebook structure and corrected the heading.
+2. Accidentally mislabelled my Python code cell as "STEP 4: PSEUDOCODE"  instead of "STEP 5: PYTHON IMPLEMENTATION", caught this while reviewing my own notebook structure and corrected the heading.

 3. Tried running my actual pseudocode (the plain-English version) directly as a code cell out of curiosity/confusion, which correctly produced a SyntaxError ("function" isn't a real Python keyword).
 This helped confirm my understanding of why pseudocode belongs in a markdown cell, not a code cell.

 **Result:** All normal-case and edge/error-case tests pass.
 Six-step method now fully evidenced (Steps 1–6 complete for the custom budget tool), with R3, R5, and R6 substantially covered.

+**Week 3 - [21/09/2026]**

+**What I was trying to do:** Set up the Gemini API connection (R1) using requests, with a persona and system instruction, and confirm it handles both on-topic and off-topic questions sensibly.

+**AI declaration:** Used Claude to help write the ask_gemini() wrapper function using the requests library, confirm the correct Gemini REST endpoint format, and design the persona system instruction.

+**What I tested:** Asked the assistant a grocery-saving question (on-topic) and "what's the capital of France?" (off-topic), using the same persona instruction for both.

+**What it returned:** A detailed, well-structured grocery-saving response in a warm coaching tone (ethnic markets, cheap staples, batch cooking, etc.), and for the off-topic question, a brief, polite answer followed by a redirect back to budgeting: "my real specialty is helping you navigate student life on a budget...
+Is there a money question..."

+**What I kept:** The full persona instruction and the wrapper function as designed — both worked as intended on the first real test.

+**Anything I found and fixed:** Hit a 503 "model currently experiencing high demand" error on my first attempt, not a bug in my code, since the error was Google's server being temporarily overloaded.
+My error handling (checking response.status_code) caught it cleanly and gave a clear message rather than crashing confusingly.
+Re-ran the same cell a minute later and it succeeded.